 Multi-factor authentication (MFA) is a process where a user is prompted during the sign-in process for an additional form of identification, such as to enter a code sent to their cellphone or a confirmation link sent to an alternative email address.

-If you only use a password to authenticate, it leaves an insecure vector for attack.
-If your password is weak or has been exposed elsewhere, is it really you signing in, or is it an attacker?
+If you only use a password to authenticate—even a strong, complex password—it leaves an insecure vector for attack.
+If your password is weak or has been exposed elsewhere, the system cannot know if it is really you signing in or if it is an attacker.
 Multi-factor authentication (MFA) helps protect your account by adding additional verification methods that are not easy for an attacker to obtain or duplicate.

 How does MFA work?